sawyer-greaves/lab-wiki-test/necessary_skills/ROS.md

             - [`rclcpp_action` (functionality for actions) Documentation](https://docs.ros2.org/latest/api/rclcpp_action/)
             - [`rclcpp_components` (functionality for components) Documentation](https://docs.ros2.org/latest/api/rclcpp_components/)
             - [`rclcpp_lifecycle` (functionality for lifecycles) Documentation](https://docs.ros2.org/latest/api/rclcpp_lifecycle/)
-        - The source code for all of the packages is found in the [ros2/rclcpp](https://github.com/ros2/rclcpp) repository on Github.
+        - The source code for all of the packages is found in the [ros2/rclcpp](https://github.com/ros2/rclcpp) repository on GitHub.
 The links above point to the latest documentation, to access documentation for a specific distribution, go to the branch on GitHub corresponding to the desired distribution and click on the links in the README of each package.
     - [`rclpy` API Documentation](https://docs.ros2.org/latest/api/rclpy/index.html)
         - `rclpy` stands for *ROS Client Library for Python*.
         - Python binding built on top of the `rcl`.
-        - [Package source code](https://github.com/ros2/rclpy) is found on GitHub.
+        - The source code for this package is found in the [ros2/rclpy](https://github.com/ros2/rclpy) repository on GitHub.
 - [Robotics Back-End tutorials](https://roboticsbackend.com/)
     - A website created by Edouard Renard who runs some Udemy courses mentioned below.
 - [Robotics Back-End YouTube Channel](https://www.youtube.com/c/RoboticsBackEnd)